aweller/CancerPipeline/README.md

 **Annotation**

-- Filter variants according to coverage/allelfreq cutoffs.
+- Filter variants according to coverage, allele frequency or quality cutoffs.
 - Annotate variants with Annovar and SNPeff.
 - Transform sample vcfs into mafs.
 - Unite all samples into a common output maf/vcf.